 - Supported SO-ID list.

-Editor's note: Whether a domain name based SO ID can be broadcast in SIB is FFS.
-It is FFS whether the support of EAA indication is needed or not.
+NOTE: The EAA indication is used to indicate the support of “access using credentials of SO separate from the SNPN”, and the UEs only attempt to connect to an SNPN using credentials of SO separate from the SNPN when this indication is advertised, thus to prevent the unauthorized UEs from attempting to register the SNPN.

 - UE discovers and selects the desired SNPN based on network configuration and the broadcast information.
 When the UE receives the broadcast from the network that supports the EAA, the UE in order of the priority in network configuration checks the first desired SNPN that is supported in the broadcast, i.e. the PLMN ID+NID of the desired SNPN is equal to the PLMN ID+NID received in broadcast, and the Subscribed SO ID of the desired SNPN is present in the Supported SO-ID list received in broadcast.

 - UE using E-Sub performs registration to the SNPN.
+The SUPI provided at Registration request message is generated based on External UE ID of E-Sub.
+Alternatively, the SUPI provided at Registration request message is pre-configured at the UE and has no relation with the E-Sub.

-- Based on local policy the SNPN triggers the EAA for the UE.
+- Based on local policy or UDM indication the SNPN triggers the EAA for the UE.
 The EAA is performed between the UE and the AAA-S via SNPN.

 - SNPN and UE establishes the PDU Session to access to SP services.